 As a general proposition, it is best to hire an attorney as early in the appeal process as possible.
 Insurance company adjusters are trained on how to deny claims.
 They are much more familiar with the application and appeal process.
 Adjusters will not hesitate to use your unfamiliarity with the disability claims process against you.
 One missed deadline may keep you from ever being able to enforce your rights and may keep you from ever obtaining any benefits.
 Having an experienced LTD ERISA attorney on your side vastly improves your chances of receiving some or all of your benefits.

 Mr. Ortiz is an experienced long term disability attorney.
-He understands how to communicate with the insurance company, the procedural requirements of the appeals process, and what kind of medical evidence you should submit with your submit.
+He understands how to communicate with the insurance company, the procedural requirements of the appeals process, and what kind of medical evidence you should submit with your appeal.
 Call (888) 321-8131 for a free case evaluation.